Who Would You Be Without Your Mentor?

 In the most recent past, mentoring relationships have often taken place in person, in schools, community centers, or workplace settings.
 Due to the pandemic, this critical network of support for young people is now disrupted: their routines are shattered, their economic security is further compromised, and the technology divide makes it difficult to stay connected to school, friends and mentoring support.

-MMP is a resource to more than 350 mentoring and youth-serving programs who serve over 50,000 young people across MA, most of whom live in low-income and minority communities.
+MMP is a resource to more than over 300 mentoring and youth-serving programs who serve over 50,000 young people across MA, most of whom live in low-income and minority communities.
 In response to the pandemic, we have responded to the unprecedented needs of the youth-serving field by:

 Without your support, our work is impossible.
 Donate to MMP to support the power of mentoring relationships!